 The most surprising feature is split-screen support for up to four players - something lacking on the Dreamcast.
 The three and four-player modes are definitely sluggish but better than nothing.
 I just wish the game didn't abruptly end when the winner crossed the finish line.
 With three or four players, knowing who comes in second is kind of a big deal!
 I wouldn't buy Hydro Thunder for its multiplayer alone, but N64 fans craving pure arcade fun won't be disappointed. © Copyright 2016 The Video Game Critic.

-You'll travel to exotic locations around the globe including the Tian Shan River in China with its snowy mountains and howling winds.
-The control scheme borrows heavily from Zelda: Ocarina of Time, with context-sensitive action buttons, a Z-targeting mechanism, and the ability to assign items to the C buttons.
-Infernal Machine is a real nightmare to play.
+You'll travel to exotic locations around the globe including China's Tian Shan River with its snowy mountains and howling winds.
+The control scheme borrows heavily from Zelda: Ocarina of Time, using context-sensitive buttons, a Z-targeting mechanism, and the ability to assign items to the C buttons.

-The camerawork is totally manual, so positioning yourself for a jump is tedious.
-Sometimes Indy can leap over a 50-foot chasm without a running start, and other times he can't even hop across a three-foot stream without falling to his death!
-You'll often need to hang from perilous ledges, but it's hard to determine which ledges you can hang from!
+Infernal Machine can be a nightmare to play.
+The camera is totally manual, so positioning yourself for a jump is a tedious exercise.
+There are times when Indy can leap over a 50-foot chasm with no running start, and other times he can't hop across a three-foot stream without falling to his death!
+You'll often need to hang from perilous ledges, but it's hard to determine which ledges you're permitted to hang from!

 The context-sensitive controls are real pain in the ass.
 When standing next to a ladder you'll often have to finagle with the thumbstick just to get the "climb" indicator to appear.
 Considering the difficult moves you're expected to make in the early going, such erratic controls are unforgivable.
-Even when you know exactly what to do, you'll struggle mightily and often fling the controller in disgust.
-In later stages demons materialize on top of you, resulting in instant death.
+Even when you know exactly what to do you'll struggle mightily.
+During advanced stages demons materialize on top of you, resulting in instant death.

 The manual explained heel lifts, feints, and loop shots, but frankly we just wanted to know how to kick the freaking ball!
 Eventually we figured out that A is pass and B is shoot.
 Why the [expletive] didn't they just say so?
 The problem with having four players on one team is that each has a slightly different symbol of the same color.
 Especially from a side angle view these pixelated icons are hard to tell apart.
 I couldn't locate my player half the time and the flashing radar display wasn't much help.